OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

 In order to test for [URL loading in WebViews](#url-loading-in-webviews "URL Loading in WebViews") you need to carefully analyze [handling page navigation](https://developer.android.com/guide/webapps/webview#HandlingNavigation "Handling page navigation"), especially when users might be able to navigate away from a trusted environment.
 The default and safest behavior on Android is to let the default web browser open any link that the user might click inside the WebView.
 However, this default logic can be modified by configuring a `WebViewClient` which allows navigation requests to be handled by the app itself.
-In order to test for Handling Page navigation and Safe Browsing.

-> When sending URLs or files to be checked for known threats make sure they don't contain sensitive data which could compromise a user's privacy, or expose sensitive content from your application.

 ### Static Analysis

+#### Check for Page Navigation Handling Override

-If this is the case, be sure to search for and inspect the following interception callback functions:
+To test if the app is overriding the default page navigation logic by configuring a `WebViewClient` you should search for and inspect the following interception callback functions:

 - `shouldOverrideUrlLoading` allows your application to either abort loading WebViews with suspicious content by returning `true` or allow the WebView to load the URL by returning `false`.
 Considerations:
   - This method is not called for POST requests.